Have a nice weekend!

 Using Safety Program Data to Better Mitigate Future Facility Accidents

-Transitioning to an EHS culture focused on prevention and mitigation can keep your workers safer and save your organization money on insurance premiums, citations, and fines
+Transitioning to an environmental health and safety culture focused on prevention and mitigation can keep your workers safer and save your organization money on insurance premiums, citations, and fines.

 By Zach Pucillo